oppia/oppia-android/wiki/Feature-Development-Guide.md

 **During beta:**
 - Beta requires **ProdOps approval** before the flag can be enabled, because new features typically come with a public announcement.
-Request approval by pinging the **tech lead** for the current cycle — they will confirm when ProdOps approval is in place.
+Request approval by pinging the **tech lead** — they will confirm when ProdOps approval is in place.
 - Once the tech lead confirms approval, the coordinator enables the flag by setting it to `true` in [`beta/feature_flags_overrides.textproto`](../config/src/java/org/oppia/android/config/platform/featureoverrides/beta/feature_flags_overrides.textproto).